 endmodule

-In the Life on Screen section of the git repo, you’ll find the design files, a makefile for iCEBreaker, a Vivado project for Arty, and instructions for building the designs for both boards.
+In the Life on Screen section of the git repo, you’ll find the design files and build instructions.

 If that works, try the Gosper glider gun by changing the seed file in top_life.sv